zhf-0/matrix/README.md

-# Open Matrix Dataset Generator
+# OpenMat

 This is a sparse matrix generator which is backed by PDE model problems.
 It generates data sets including matrices and labels mainly for deep learning training purpopses.
 Apparently, it can be used to generate test problems for sparse linear solvers.

-The architecture of Open Matrix Dataset Generator (OMDG) is:
+The architecture of OpenMat is:

 ![image](./doc/pic/arch.png)

-OMDG can generate matrices from different programs and solve the corresponding linear equations with different iterative methods simultaneously.
+OpenMat can generate matrices from different programs and solve the corresponding linear equations with different iterative methods simultaneously.
 Other features include:

 - Multi-tasking
 - Breakpoint and resume
-- Customized labeling method
+-  Label computation
 - Reproduce matrices and right hand vectors from existed configuration file
 - Support discretization programs and solvers that written by different languages (`C/C++`, `python`, etc. )
 - Provide query and download interfaces for SuiteSparse Matrix Collection

 **Above features are verified in PC and cluster**.
-However, the shortcomings of OMDG are:

-- The discretization programs and solvers can be written by `MPI`, but can only be executed sequentially, which means can not be executed by `mpirun ...`
-- There will be memory/cache competition if too many tasks running simultaneously, and  increase the wall time

 # Installation

-- `git clone git@github.com:OpenCAXPlus/OMDG.git` or download the tar file directly
+- `git clone git@github.com:zhf-0/matrix.git` or download the tar file directly
 - Optional:
   - `FEALPY`: discretization software, [installation](https://github.com/weihuayi/fealpy)
   - `petsc4py`: solver, [installation](https://www.mcs.anl.gov/petsc/petsc4py-current/docs/usrman/install.html)